webcom-components/iot-dashboard/README.md

 # IoT Dashboard project

 This project is a first template using the Webcom tools in the field of IoT.
-This project contains a web application template.
+This project is an example of web application that uses webcom and angularjs together.

 ## Web application